 These certifications cover areas such as: Prevention of Pollution; Reduction of Raw Material Use; Reduction in Energy Use; Landfill Avoidance; Control of Air Emissions; Recovery, Recycling and Reuse of Waste Materials wherever practicable.

-Our business model is to provide a widely accessible magazine to anyone who wishes to learn more about speciality coffee.
-As part of this, we need to deliver these physical copies to cafes and coffee shops around the UK.
-As part of our commitment to cutting our carbon footprint, we are making bulk deliveries to roasteries where the magazine can be moved with other items to their final destination, rather than doubling up journeys.
+Caffeine’s business model is to provide a widely accessible magazine to anyone who wishes to learn more about speciality coffee.
+Therefore, we need to deliver these physical copies to cafes and coffee shops around the UK.
+We are committed to cutting our carbon footprint, as such, we are making bulk deliveries to coffee roasteries where we can.
+The magazines can then be moved with other items to the cafes.
 This may mean that it takes longer to find the magazine in your favourite speciality cafe but we hope to be making a small step towards cutting the number of couriers on the road.